10/24/2024

 President and CEO

-Yes.
-Thank you for the question.
+Yes, thank you for the question.
 It's Patrick here.
-I can start with the first one and Erik, maybe take the second one.
+I can start with the first one and Erik maybe take the second one.
 Let's start with the first one.
 We see a very unchanged market situation overall in Sweden year over year.
 Our focus is more selling more products to the existing customers when it comes to the consumer side.
-So the two player three player more services.
-Given that we have almost 50% of households in Sweden have at least one service from us.
+So the two player, three player, more services.
+Given that we have almost 50% of the households in Sweden have at least one service from us.
 And that has been very successful.
 And we can see that now this quarter we are selling more broadband and TV services to existing customers.
 So that's really good.
-So I think there is an opportunity but very hard to predict that we don't see the big changes in the market that Shell talked about that you now referring to.
+So I think there is an opportunity, but very hard to predict.
+And we don't see the big changes in the market that Kjell talked about that you're now referring to.
 So we believe it will be very stable.
-But of course there was always an opportunity to do more for more and price increases going forward.
+But of course, there's always an opportunity to do more for more and price increases going forward.

 speaker